susji/sp/README.md

 # sp

 `sp` is a minimalistic encrypted pastebin-clone.
-You probably want to run it behind some TLS-terminating reverse proxy.
+Presently it's mainly a proof-of-concept, so I advise against running it in production.
+In any case, you probably want to run it behind some TLS-terminating reverse proxy, so nginx stuff is included in the example deployment file.

 ## usage

 	$ sp -h

+## deploying

+	$ cd ll
+	$ make
+	$ python3 -m venv ~/venv-pyinfra
+	$ ~/venv-pyinfra/bin/pip install -r deploy/requirements.txt
+	$ source ~/venv-pyinfra/bin/activate
+	$ cd deploy
+	$ pyinfra \
+		--data SP_DOMAIN=a.example.com \
+		--data FRONTEND_PATH=sp \
+		--data BACKEND_ENDPOINT_SUBMIT=submit \
+		a.example.com deploy.py